Membership Terms & Conditions

 The Tourism Industry Association of Canada’s (TIAC) membership belongs to the Applicant “the company, organization, association or agency” and one primary contact is appointed to manage the account content, renew the membership and add any secondary contacts.

-TIAC Membership and associated benefits belong to the Applicant’s one (1) primary business address, not the owner; staff member; affiliated businesses or membership.
+TIAC Membership and associated benefits belong to the Applicant’s one (1) primary business (one address), not the owner; staff member; affiliated businesses or membership.
 Membership is not transferable from one property to another or to multiple businesses associated to the Applicant.

 A “primary” contact provided by the Applicant is assigned to the membership has complete control of the online membership content and can login on behalf of the Applicant member to initiate actions such as membership renewals.
 The primary contact will receive notice of renewal 30 and 10 days before expiry as well as day of and 30 days after expiry.
 The primary contact can also add secondary contacts to the membership.
 Secondary contacts will receive their own login information and can enjoy member benefits.
 Secondary contacts cannot update or change the primary membership information.